 Let’s get down to business.

 UMass Boston’s MBA (Master’s of Business Administration) is an immersive management program at a Tier One business school.
 Our MBA maintains strict AACSB accreditation.
-Our curriculum is a streamlined 12 courses with no prerequisites, designed to develop the skills you need to make complex, real-world business decisions.
+Our flexible program is a 12 course streamlined curriculum, with no prerequisites, designed to develop the skills you need to make complex, real-world business decisions.

 You can complete the MBA program on a full-time or part-time basis.
 Classes meet in the evenings, typically just once a week, either in Downtown Boston or on the transit-accessible UMass Boston campus.
 With certain course options, you can also complete the MBA program entirely online, or entirely within one year.

 Massachusetts and New England residents are eligible for significantly lower tuition rates.
 International applicants may be considered for a graduate fellowship.
-Application deadlines are July 1 for fall admission, and November 15 for spring admission.
+Application deadlines are July 1 for fall admission, November 15 for spring admission and May 1 for summer admissions.

 (10) Required Business Courses